PR2EN8: Dynamic memory 2

 In the second example, I’m using the shorter data file.

-Advanced task 1: Optimal algorithms for allocation
+Extra task 1 [W08-2]: Optimal algorithms for allocation

 In this task we’re changing the algorithm how we are allocating memory to a more reasonable one.